The Splendors of Sicily

 Owned by the family since 1800, this was part of a large vineyard that was then transformed into a citrus grove over the years.
 The farmhouse has always been a holiday destination during the hot summer months, and in 1994 it was enriched with a new and larger plot of land, a beautiful and very welcome gift from my husband Michele.

-And so, having left the house in the city, this became our permanent home and with it its garden that has seen a long and slow process of enhancement.
+And so, having a the house in the city, this became our permanent home and with it its garden that has seen a long and slow process of enhancement.

 Its location along the edge of the crater of a volcano (pre-Etna) extinct for millions of years, makes it a natural balcony overlooking the sea and the beautiful gulf of Catania and behind it is dominated by the imposing and majestic volcano Etna.